mareecarroll/kati_thanda/README.md

 # Kati Thanda

-Maree—Lake Eyre/Kati Thanda is one of the best places on Earth to showcase how flood pulses travel across vast arid landscapes.
+Lake Eyre/Kati Thanda is one of the best places on Earth to showcase how flood pulses travel across vast arid landscapes.

 To “show off the change in moisture” you can tell the story with two complementary signals: